ogerbron/gcloudctx/README.md

 # gcloudctx
 [![Build Status](https://travis-ci.org/ogerbron/gcloudctx.svg?branch=master)](https://travis-ci.org/ogerbron/gcloudctx/)

-gcloudctx (gcloud Manage Project) is a tool to easily manage and switch between several gcloud project.
+gcloudctx (gcloud context) is a tool to easily manage and switch between several gcloud project.

 It is mainly based on a kubernetes bash tool named [kubectx](https://github.com/ahmetb/kubectx/) written by [ahmetb](https://github.com/ahmetb/).
 Thanks a lot for it!